askerpro/react-redux-table/readme.md

 ## Demo

-https://react-redux-table.herokuapp.com/ (have to wait for 1 min, while server is getting awake on response)
+https://react-redux-table.herokuapp.com/ (have to wait for 1 min, while server is getting awake on request)

 ### To run local: